 - Tearing down or destroying a fence or wall.

-- Leaving open a gate or bar way if it was open when found.
+- Leaving open any gate or bars on another person's land unless they were open when found.

 - Trampling or destroying crops.